wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

   }
 ```

 Replace the `ALICE_TOKEN` with the token, you obtained previously from Vonage CLI.

-The above code will call `loginUser` method defined in `MainActivity` class (you will get there in a moment).
+Flutter will call `loginUser` method and pass the `token`.
+The `loginUser` method defined in `MainActivity` class (you will get there in a moment).
 To call this method from Flutter you have to define a `MethodChannel`.
 Add `platformMethodChannel` the field at the top of `_CallWidgetState` class:

 ```
 class _CallWidgetState extends State<CallWidget> {